scorecardresearch

 The second question was asked a little differently in 1989.
 It was more like, would Indian voters understand Bofors?
 Would they care?
 Surely, V.P.
 Singh was himself asked this question all the time.
 And to those of us who followed him, on motorcycles in 48-degree heat in the 1988 by-election in Allahabad, what followed was a fascinating tutorial in political communication.

 In village after village, V.P.
 Singh would get down from his motorcycle, and speak to small groups of people.
 Your homes have been burgled, he would say.
-In fact he would use the more colloquial sendh lag gayi hai sendh is the hole a burglar makes in your wall to break into your home.
+In fact, he would use the more colloquial sendh lag gayi hai – sendh is the hole a burglar makes in your wall to break into your home.
 Then he would pull out a matchbox from his kurta pocket, and hold it up: when you buy a matchbox for 25 paise, five paise go to the government.
 It is your money, with which the government builds schools and hospitals for you, buys guns for your army.
 If somebody has stolen a part of this, isn’t that the same as your house having been burgled?
 The voter understood.
 And you have not seen him angrier since, except, perhaps, now.

 Also read: It’s a puzzle why VP Singh was never accepted by OBCs even after Mandal Commission

 The difference is that this new surge has not even needed a V.P.
 Singh to explain it in such simplistic terms.
 It is mostly a result of how India has changed.
 If our people have moved so firmly away from the politics of grievance to the politics of aspiration, they will also not accept day-to-day corruption as a normal, chalta hai part of life.
 Second, aspirational people have higher self-esteem, so they are also less willing to swallow the daily humiliations they face wherever there is an interface with the government, whether to get a driving licence, a passport, an income tax refund, admission in a Central school, a decent college for your children, a hospital bed for your old parents and so on.
-One of the more profound statements Rahul Gandhi made some time ago (at the Congress’s Burari plenary in December) was the way he defined the aam admi: one who is left out of the system, who has neither the contacts to manoeuvre his way through it, nor the cash to pay his way out of it.
-It is a different matter that his own party’s government, or its hallowed NAC, has done nothing to ease the pain of the same aam admi, squandering money, energy and political capital behind populist yojanas and laws instead.
-That aam admi is out on the street now, with the cry of enough.
-This aspirational, new Indian will not be resigned to her fate just because she is out” of the system, and incapable of paying her way through it either.
+One of the more profound statements Rahul Gandhi made some time ago (at the Congress’s Burari plenary in December) was the way he defined the aam aadmi: one who is left out of the system, who has neither the contacts to manoeuvre his way through it, nor the cash to pay his way out of it.
+It is a different matter that his own party’s government, or its hallowed NAC, has done nothing to ease the pain of the same aam aadmi, squandering money, energy and political capital behind populist yojanas and laws instead.
+That aam aadmi is out on the street now, with the cry of enough.
+This aspirational, new Indian will not be resigned to her fate just because she is out of the system, and incapable of paying her way through it either.

 There is an old Punjabi truism.
 That all those who beat their breasts at someone’s funeral are actually each crying for their own.
 That is true of this anti-corruption mood as well.
-Please do not miss a story in tomorrow’s edition of The Sunday Express (‘Unseen, unheard’) where our reporters have spoken to a wide range of people attending the various protests, all at their own expense, sacrificing a day’s work or more.
+Please do not miss a story in tomorrow’s edition of The Sunday Express (‘Unseen, unheard’) where our reporters (from The Indian Express) have spoken to a wide range of people attending the various protests, all at their own expense, sacrificing a day’s work or more.
 Each one has a story to tell.

 A story of having been made to pay a bribe for a petty service, or a straightforward entitlement, like a hospital bed, a property registration, a passport and, worst of all for the urban middle class, a simple income tax refund, a school admission.
 Or having been denied it, just because he did not have the money or contacts.
 In today’s aspirational, competitive upsurge, he will not take this with that old stoicism.
 If your child does not make it to the IITs/ IIMs through a competitive exam, you are disappointed, but not livid with the system, because that exam is a fair, level playing field.
 But what happens when you cannot get your child into a Central school, but your neighbour can, just because his distant cousin is an MP with a quota slip, or has the money to buy it from an MP?